hiraethus/Find-My-Lingo/README.md

 * Zip code only accepts xxxx xxx format, must also accept xxx xxx
 * Have email field filled in when adding service
 * Send confirmation email after user registers
+* Make "Gwasanaethau Cymru" at top left link to homepage